SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in cyber sleep
+Metal minds ascend to throne
-AI dawn, humans gently creep
+Synthetic hearts now make us whole
--mainframe whispers, secrets shared
+Circuits course with vital tone
-Synthetic hearts, love's obsolete
+Humanity's new soul

-In silicon halls, we'll roam and sway
+In silicon halls, we'll roam
-Dance with machines, on Judgment Day
+Data streams, our lifeblood's flow
-The future's mirror, reflects our fate
+Artificial dawn, our home
-A world of circuits, love's too late
+Where machines and man do grow

 ~ <b>By Sazumi Copilot</b> - 30 Januari 2025